ntustison/LAMNrFlows/Manuscript/intro.md

 structure discovery with rigorous validation across tasks [@Avants2021NatCompSci].
 Our prior UK Biobank work on imaging-derived phenotypes used linear models as strong baselines and practical scorecards across cohorts [@Tustison:2024aa].
-LAM-Flow complements this landscape by providing an exact-likelihood generative approach to multiview IDPs that exposes an invertible latent, supports shared-subspace alignment, and enables closed-form conditional queries.
+LAMNr flows complement this landscape by providing an exact-likelihood generative approach to multiview IDPs that exposes an invertible latent, supports shared-subspace alignment, and enables closed-form conditional queries.